Sidi1989/fireboose/doc/api.md

 - push (add element at the end)
 - unshift (add element at the beginning)
 - pull (remove coincident elements)
+- sort (sort elements in ascending or descending order)

 | Action    | One             | Many          |
 | :---:     | :---:           | :---:         |